mhoye/pressonward/README.md

-If you are migrating from an existing wordpress installation, please start by doing a full export of your existing content, and make sure you have a recent backup of your system available. i
+If you are migrating from an existing wordpress installation, please start by doing a full export of your existing content, and make sure you have a recent backup of the underlying system available.

-_This is not_ an in-place migration, it is a back up and a restore.
+_This is not_ an in-place migration or upgrade; it is a backup, reinstall and restore exercise.

 This has been tested on one Debian-based machine running Apache as its web server.
+So "works on my machine", yes, but it does work on my machine.

-If you're using other operating systems or web servers, I hope that this give you enough information to get up and running, and would be glade to include the specific steps you took, if you can share them.
+If you're using other operating systems or web servers, I hope this gives you enough information to get up and running.
+I'd would be glad to include the specific steps you took if you can share them.

 ## Details: